 Photo by Shu Tomioka

 Crossed over for gaining garden design skill in Writtle College in the UK.
-Her horticultural career initially took off as a show coordinator, she had worked for medal winning garden designers in the Chelsea Flower Show since 2004 and for Sarah Eberle, Andy Sturgeon at the Gardening World Cup in Nagasaki, Japan.
+Her horticultural career initially took off as a show coordinator, she had worked for several medal winning garden designers in the Chelsea Flower Show since 2004 and for Sarah Eberle, Andy Sturgeon at the Gardening World Cup in Nagasaki, Japan.

 Makiko established makiko design studio in 2011 for Tokyo and London that provide garden designs for clients throughout the UK, Japan and overseas.
 Her unique blend of natural English and contemporary Japanese style is adaptable to a garden of any shape and size.